 Students who exceed class expectations are eligible for the St. Lawrence Honor Cord.
-This is a distinction received at graduation that acknowledges students who went above and beyond what they were required to do and performed 200 hours or more of service over the course of their four years at Bishop Chatard.
+This is a distinction received at graduation that acknowledges students who went above and beyond what they were required to do and met a certain number of hours over the course of their four years at Bishop Chatard.